Convergence of Multiagent Learning Systems for Traffic control: Convergence Proof

 \subsection{Asynchronous Update}

-Now, the update term will be over a certain component of a state with a certain action and we will show that the Lipschitz property still holds .
-For a certain agent $i$, at a state $s_i$, with action $a_i$,
+Now, the update term will be over a certain component of the state vector with a certain action, and we will show that the contraction property still holds in the asynchronous setting.

+For a certain agent $j$, at a state $s_j$, with action $a_j$, we bound the difference of the $F$ operator evaluated at two different Q-vectors $\bar{Q}$ and $\bar{Q}'$: